You Don't Want or Need Christmas Gifts

 If you really think you need to give “something,” consider adding to your family’s food storage or emergency prep inventory.
 If you have the means, you might also consider taking a trip with family or special friends.
 What a great opportunity to build memories that will last a lifetime.

 As you make your Christmas plans this year, please share the gift of love.
-Please let your family know if you don’t want or need Christmas gifts.
+Please let your family know that you don’t want or need Christmas gifts.
 May God Bless this world, Linda

 Copyright Images: Gift Pile Depositphotos_91786660_S